talahik/Accidents_De_La_Route_En_France/README.md

 - LIEUX: Describes the main location of the accident, even if it occurred at an intersection.
 - VEHICULES: Details the vehicles involved in the accident.
 - USAGERS: Describes the users involved in the accident.
+Our primary data source is the national file of road traffic accidents, known as the "Fichier BAAC," managed by the Observatoire National Interministériel de la Sécurité Routière (ONISR).
+These datasets are available on data.gouv.fr.

+The BAAC file contains comprehensive data on all road accidents resulting in bodily injury that occurred in mainland France, as well as in the French overseas departments and territories, during a specific year.
+The data includes:

+Location information: Describing where the accident occurred.
+Accident characteristics: Details about the nature and circumstances of the accident.
+Vehicle and user information: Specific details about the vehicles and people involved in the accident.
+These datasets are available in open data formats.
+For our analysis, we used the annual datasets from 2019 to 2022, which consist of four CSV files: Caractéristiques, Lieux, Véhicules, and Usagers.
+The unique accident identifier ("Num_Acc") present in all four files allows for linking various variables that describe each accident.
+In cases where multiple vehicles are involved, the connection between the vehicle and its occupants is made through the "id_vehicule" variable.
 Extensive data cleaning and preprocessing steps were undertaken to ensure the accuracy, consistency, and relevance of the data for subsequent analysis and modeling.
 ## Tools and Libraries
 This project was developed using the following tools and libraries: